shanshe/Z3660/z3660-zturn_SD_content/README.md

 You can comment out a line with a `#` on the first character of a line.
 If you use multiple lines with the same configuration, last one config is what will be finally selected.

-# A note from Z-turn SD
+# A note on the type of SD card to use in the Z-Turn
 I have received a SD with every Z-turn I have bought, but they are HC and yes, they are really slow!!!
 Please use XC SDs.